 But, once again, you’ve got to front load it for mobile phones.
 Get the most important part of your preview text within the first 35 characters to stay cross-device safe.

 People skim emails very quickly; in many cases spending fewer than eight seconds.
-In about one of five cases, it’s less than two seconds.
-(PDF) So your email content need to catch the eye, promote a product, and, in theory, induce a click in that extremely brief window.
+In about one of seven cases, it’s less than two seconds.
+So your email content need to catch the eye, promote a product, and, in theory, induce a click in that extremely brief window.

 Here are four techniques to help you pull that off.